 No. Only single site applications are eligible.
 Sites that are divided by roads can be considered a single site provided these do not create a significant barrier between parcels of land and sites would be otherwise contiguous.
 You may submit as many separate applications for sites as you wish.
 The single site can be part of a larger development/regeneration programme, however BLRF2 funding can only be used to support the council-owned brownfield land portion within it.

 - Is a scheme still eligible if it requires additional funding to release the land?

 In appraising costs we will only take account of any pre-development costs to central government.
 This will reflect both spending through BLRF2, and any other funding that is required from central government.
 This figure should be input into the technical annex.
 This will not reflect any money spent or recovered by the council.
 All costs and benefits will be discounted at the standard rate of 3.5 per cent p.a.

 - Can BLRF2 be used on sites where work has already started?

-No. BLRF2 is for sites that show clear evidence of a market failure and are unable to progress without intervention.
+No. We would however consider applications from projects where site investigations have commenced and uncovered unanticipated issues such as contamination meaning projects have become unviable.
+BLRF2 is for sites that show clear evidence of a market failure and are unable to progress without intervention.
+We would not be able to meet any costs that have already been committed.
 An explanation of market failure can be found within the FAQ question ‘What is meant by market failure?’

 - Does BLRF2 only apply to land, or could it be used on a site where buildings already exist and may need demolition or repurposing?

-Both are eligible.
+Both are eligible as long as the land is brownfield.
 Please refer to the definition of brownfield land above.

 - Do mixed-use sites qualify for BLRF2?